Imagine, just for a moment, that you are your hypnosis subject.

 And in doing so, you’ll be able to capture your subject’s attention and bypass their critical mind – allowing the real “magic” to then happen.

 So start simple, with a basic sequence of events and build it up from there.
-And before long you’ll be a master storyteller, able to transform the most ordinary event into a fascinating and absorbing saga.
+And before long you’ll be a master storyteller and great conversational hypnotist, able to transform the most ordinary event into a fascinating and absorbing saga.

 One that mesmerizes people, captures their attention, and turns you into a superbly gifted conversational hypnotist.